This post on the cost of living in central Mexico was updated in June of 2020.

 I recently ran a rental costs survey through a couple local Facebook groups and got 26 replies.
 More than 50% of the respondents were paying $500 or less per month for rent, many of those furnished and with utilities included.
 Five people were paying $1,000 or more, but those were large houses with multiple bedrooms and a couple had parking–a rarity in this hilly city with lots of pedestrian-only streets.

 You probably won’t be able to line up a long-term rental in advance.
-It’s best to pay more for an Airbnb place (here’s a video tour of my Guanajuato house) for a couple weeks at first and then move once you’ve had feet on the ground to look around.
+It’s best to pay more for a Vrbo or Airbnb place (here’s a video tour of my Guanajuato house) for a couple weeks at first and then move once you’ve had feet on the ground to look around.
 Keep in mind that some places aren’t even advertised.
 You just have to be observant:

 Utilities are cheap in central Mexico, but are on a sliding scale.
 For electricity especially, the more you use the more you pay because your rate per kilowatt-hour goes up.
 In a climate like you have in the central highlands, hardly anyone has air conditioning and you only need heat a six to eight weeks of the year on the coldest nights.
 For the latter people typically use gas or electric space heaters at night, mostly in the bedrooms.